What is Interdisciplinary Arts?

 Interdisciplinary Arts Learning Objectives

-The Interdisciplinary Arts curriculum advances the four core IAS learning objectives.
+The Interdisciplinary Arts curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Interdisciplinary Arts:

 - Explore relationships among art, creativity, and imagination.

 - Learn how to create art utilizing diverse media and forms.

 - Discover how art engages perception, emotion, cognition, and kinetics.

 - Study relationships among past artistic accomplishments and innovation.